DiamondsBattle/useless/README.md

 # useless
-useless is my personnal python library, packed with boring but usefull stuff
+useless is my personal python library, packed with boring but usefull stuff